SarahFrench/ExamPrep/chapter-3/obj-3-3-consuming-data/README.md

 XMLHttpRequest is event driven, vs fetch API that uses promises.
 Internet Explorer doesn't implement it, so you're stuck with AJAX/XHR or using a polyfill.

+Axios is supported by Internet Explorer; it makes XHR requests and uses promises.
+May need a promise polyfill in older browsers

 `var request = new XMLHttpRequest();`